 This article provides information about ApexSQL Audit installation terms and offers a visual overview of a network topography

-When an installation of ApexSQL Audit is initiated, three main options can be selected for an installation: ApexSQL Audit (main application), Reporting application, and Server-side components.
-First option will install multiple components (Central service, auditing service, central repository database and GUI)
+When an installation of ApexSQL Audit is initiated, three main options can be selected for an installation: Install ApexSQL Audit (main application), Install (standalone) ApexSQL Audit Main GUIm and Install server-side components.
+First option will install multiple components and is a mandatory installation (brain and heart of ApexSQL Audit).
+It includes Central (Windows) service, auditing (Windows) service, central repository database and GUI)

 ApexSQL Audit main application

 This is the core of ApexSQL Audit.
 It consists of four components: